mariusconjeaud/openstudybuilder-solution-lite/README.md

    The StudyBuilder GUI should now be accessible by pointing a brower at the host and port used in [step 5](#start-the-frontend).

 ## Software dependencies

 A Docker environment with at least 6GB of docker memory allocated is required.
 The solution is tested on Ubuntu and Windows (WSL 2) docker environment.
+For alternative platforms, please refer to [Platform architecture notes](platform-architecture-notes).
 It can be either Docker Desktop or docker binaries that can run docker compose version 3.9 files and related docker commands.
 The following docker environments have been tested: